History and Mission

 Bayview offers the convenience, amenities and safety of a retirement community combined with the freedom of living in one’s own home.
 Its goal is to help residents remain independent and active as long as possible, and to ensure the experience of aging is a joyous and productive one.

-Bayview entered its second 50 years of service in 2011 and looks forward to its ongoing expansion and connection between the community, within Bayview and with our neighbors in Seattle and beyond.
+In 2021, Bayview enters 60 years of transforming lives and looks forward to its ongoing expansion and connection between the community, within Bayview and with our neighbors in Seattle and beyond.